yongquan-qu/YONGQUAN-QU.github.io/index.md

 # About Me

 <img src="/images/yongquanqu01.JPG" class="floatpic" width="300" height="300">
-My name is Jason Ansel.
-I am currently working on PyTorch Compilers at Facebook.
+My name is Yongquan QU (Francis).
+I am currently a Ph.D student in the Department of Earth and Environmental Engineering at Columbia University.
+My advisor is [Pierre Gentine]

 Before Facebook, I was at GoDaddy helping build a deep learning platform for predicting small business behavior and personalizing experiences across